Grevillea concinna: Distribution and habitat

 Subspecies concinna grows in coastal shrubland between Cape Le Grand and Lucky Bay and subsp. lehmanniana grows in heath, scrub or shrubland between Boxwood Hill, Needilup, Ravensthorpe and Cape Arid National Park in the Esperance Plains and Mallee biogeographic regions of south-western Western Australia.

 Conservation status

+Grevillea concinna is listed as Least Concern on the IUCN Red List of Threatened Species.
 Both subspecies of G. concinna are listed as "not threatened" by the Department of Biodiversity, Conservation and Attractions.